ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 interval = setInterval(gameLoop, intervalTime);
 ```

 Now press the start button to see the snake move along the game grid:

 ![Moving snake](https://replit-docs-images.bardia.repl.co/images/tutorials/make-snake-game-vanilla-javascript/moving-snake.gif)

-The snakes moves from index 0 to 99, incrementing its position by one in each game loop.
+The snake moves from index 0 to 99, incrementing its position by one in each game loop.

-### Controlling the snake
+## Controlling the snake

 We'll add a "keydown" event listener and an event handler function to control the snake movement with our keyboard arrow keys.
 Add the following code below the `gameLoop` function: